rozek/javascript-interface-library/README.md

 From time to time, it's necessary to classify and/or validate the values of user inputs, data read from input streams (like files or network connections) or arguments passed as part of a function call.
 While TypeScript type annotations already eliminate the need for many of these tests, there still exist lots of interfaces to the outer (non-TypeScript) world where value checking remains important.

-These situations are, what the `javascript-interface-library` is providing functions for.
+These situations are, what the `javascript-interface-library` has been made for.

 **NPM users**: please consider the [Github README](https://github.com/rozek/javascript-interface-library/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)